Foster STEM education at all levels to support economic prosperity and future growth

 Business Benefit Indicators

-• Align with one of B.Grimm Power’s sustainability strategic goals to Foster STEM1 education at all levels to support economic prosperity and future growth.
+• Align with one of B.Grimm Power’s sustainability strategic goals to Foster STEM education at all levels to support economic prosperity and future growth.

 Social Benefit Indicators

-• Enhance education and lay the foundation of STEM, English language, and arts learning skills for primary school children
+• Enhance education and lay the foundation of STEM, English language, and arts learning skills for primary school children.
+(977 students have benefited since the project’s inception)

 University and vocational levels

-For the past 13 years, B.Grimm Power, Chitralada School (Vocational), Map Ta Phut Technical College, Rayong, and the Association of Private Power Producers have jointly run the Vocational Electrical System Engineering Practice College (V-EsEPC) as part of the Dual Vocational Education System.
+For the past 14 years, B.Grimm Power, Chitralada School (Vocational), Map Ta Phut Technical College, Rayong, and the Association of Private Power Producers have jointly run the Vocational Electrical System Engineering Practice College (V-EsEPC) as part of the Dual Vocational Education System.
 First conceived and developed in Germany, this schooling system has been proven crucial to the development of a country’s economic competitiveness.
 Vocational students are selected to receive theoretical and on-the-job training while still studying.
-The programs seek to develop their knowledge and skills in electrical, electrical engineering and maintenance by providing them with real-life experience, elevating their education and producing skilled workers for a variety of occupations that support national growth and B.Grimm Power’s businesses.
+The programme seeks to develop their knowledge and skills in electrical, electrical engineering and maintenance by providing them with real-life experience, elevating their education and producing skilled workers for a variety of occupations that support national growth and B.Grimm Power’s businesses.
 They also lower our recruitment costs.
+As of 2024, a total of 142 dual vocational students have participated in the programme since its launch in 2011, benefiting from industry-aligned training and professional skill development.

 Business Benefit Indicators

-• Aligned with one of the sustainability strategy's objectives regarding promoting education/skills in STEM at all levels to support future growth.
+• Align with one of the sustainability strategy's objectives regarding promoting education/skills in STEM at all levels to support future growth.

 Social Benefit Indicators